 Today, every major news outlet in the United States reported on the largest math achievement declines in our nation's history.
 Math Shelf can help turn around these dismal results by preparing preK, TK and Kindergarten students for future math success.
 Read the headlines below, but more importantly consistently implement Math Shelf in your classroom to help your students recover from the pandemic's math learning loss.

-At Math Shelf we believe in rewarding students' effort.
 Throughout the school year, we encourage teachers to celebrate student success with Math Shelf Certificates!
-Recognizing your students helps them and their parents feel proud and excited about learning.
+Recognizing students' effort helps them and their parents feel proud and excited about their mathematics learning.

 We love reading positive reviews about Math Shelf's instructional approach, high levels of student engagement, and wide variety of Montessori math activities and games.
 Math Shelf also appreciates how reviewers praise our individualized learning approach, which is designed to maximize each student's math potential.